pakinsa/DevOps_Project/12.Ansible Refactoring Project/Readme.md

    ![Alt text](img/5d.webserverConnect.png)

-   Copy the key from the .pub file into the nano authorized_keys of the managed ansible node
+   Copy the key from the .pub file into the authorized_keys of the two managed ansible node which are uat_webserver1 and uat_webserver2

-cd /home/ubuntu/ansible-config-mgt

-ansible-playbook -i /inventory/uat.yml playbooks/site.yml  --syntax-check
+   Copied the keygen from the id_rsa.pub file of the jenkins server into the authorized_keys files of the two managed ansible node which are uat_webserver1 and uat_webserver2.

-#### KEY LESSONS:
+#### KEY LESSONS AND EXECUTION OF PLAYBOOK

 #####